mark-hn/mark-hn/README.md

 ### About me:
 - :mortar_board: My name is Mark, a Computer Science student at the University of Toronto
-- :star_struck: Some of my interests include systems programming, machine learning, and automata theory
+- 🏢: I'm currently working as a Software Engineering Intern at Amazon
-- :books: I am currently learning about distributed computing
+- :star_struck: Some of my interests include systems programming, distributed computing, and networking systems

 ### Tech stack:
 Languages: